Amirreza-shj/python_project_NAAM/README.md

     def volume_in_month(self, month):
         """
         :param month: entry is name of month
-        :return: calculate volume in one moth
+        :return: calculate volume in one month
         """
         volume = int(self.df_new.loc[self.df_new['month'] == month, 'volumes'].iloc[0])
         return volume * 30 * 24 * 3600